 Advancing the visibility of outstanding Rehabilitation Psychology research.

 How To Join

 If you are interested in serving, please join us – in particular we are seeking several student members!
-Persons interested in joining the Science Committee should contact Dr. Evan Smith.
+Persons interested in joining the Science Committee should contact Dr. Scott McDonald.

 Evan Smith, PhD

 Timothy Shea, PsyD